piirapolp/assignment/README.md

 ### Get User Info
 This API will return user information.
-The purpose of this API is to use for getting user's name to display on enter pin page.
-So info given from this API will be only name and non-sensitive values hence it does not required bearer token since user hasn't logged in yet.
+The purpose of this API is to use for getting user's name to display on entering pin page.
+So info given from this API will be only name and non-sensitive values, hence it does not require bearer token since user hasn't logged in yet.
 #### Request
 ```sh